coleifer/peewee/docs/peewee/api.rst

         :param cursor: cursor object.
         :returns: number of rows modified by query.

-    .. method:: in_transaction()

-        :returns: whether or not a transaction is currently open.
-        :rtype: bool

     .. method:: atomic(...)

         Create a context-manager which runs any queries in the wrapped block in